Are You Afraid of Sequels, Too?

 It's not that I don't trust Harper Lee to have written a second stellar novel, despite the multitudes predicting she couldn't or never would.
 It's not that I don't want my favorite characters to change, to grow as people in the iterations of the stories they inhabit.
 It's not even that I'm afraid it'll taint my memories of reading Scout as a little girl.

 It's that I'm afraid I won't like the person Scout has become.
 I'm afraid of the answers to my questions: especially of whether she makes Atticus proud--of whether the adult Scout is still someone whom I could see myself in, someone whom I'd want to see myself in.

-I know the only way to find out is the read the book once it's published.
+I know the only way to find out is the read the book.
 And I will.
 But perhaps not immediately.
 I want to savor the Scout I already know I love just a little longer.